COVID-19 Update & Protocol

 The Maddie Leventhal Mikveh Centre located at the Beth Avraham Yoseph of Toronto has long established protocols to ensure, to the best we can, that attending the mikveh will be a safe, secure and healthy experience.
 Please take comfort in knowing that we have once again reviewed and revised our protocols in response to COVID-19 and have the following in place as a part of our new mikvah guidelines:

-New Mikvah Guidelines:
+Updated Mikvah Guidelines:

-1. The Maddie Leventhal Mikvah at BAYT is attempting to maintain a high level of cleanliness and disinfection during the Coronavirus outbreak.
+1. The Maddie Leventhal Mikvah at the BAYT is attempting to maintain a high level of cleanliness and disinfection during the COVID-19 outbreak.
 Even though we would normally wish to make our Mikvah as accessible as possible to as many people as possible, for safety reasons we must currently limit access to the Mikvah in an unprecedented way, something which we do with much regret.

-2. In order to diminish the risk of virus contamination, we are limiting the maximum number of daily users to 6.
-Since use is by appointment only, we will take the first 6 women’s appointments per day.
+2. In order to diminish the risk of virus contamination, we are limiting the maximum number of daily users to 12.
+There will be no multiple women in the waiting room.
+Since use is by appointment only at this time, we have staggered the appointments in intervals to ensure women do not see or come into contact with one another.
 The rest will have to defer until a later evening when the Mikvah is not as busy.

 7. The Mikvah attendant will remain at a distance of two meters from the Mikvah user, and will be able to do a visual inspection ONLY of the user.
 Please do not ask the attendant to come any closer to you for any reason.

 8. The Mikvah will be tested with chlorine testing strips in-between each use to ensure that chlorine levels are at an acceptable level.
 If the chlorine levels are below the recommended level, we will turn on the filter for 5 minutes, then turn off the filter and test the levels again before allowing the next woman to immerse.